Tracing correlations between galaxy properties across the Cosmic Web: An IllustrisTNG-based study

 \subsection{Stellar Mass Matching and Controlling for local density}

 The stellar mass and local density play a crucial role in shaping galaxy properties.
 To ensure that any observed trends are primarily due to differences in the cosmic web environments, rather than being driven by variations in mass or density, we try to carefully control for both.
 We first restrict our analysis to a common range of local density across sheet, filament and cluster.
 We then perform stellar mass matching between galaxies in these three environments.
-We consider the sheet galaxies as our reference and perform the stellar mass matching with a precision of 0.001 dex.
+We consider the sheet galaxies as our reference and perform the stellar mass matching such that the stellar mass difference between any two galaxies from different environments does not exceed 0.001 dex.
 We do not consider the void galaxies in our analysis due to their lower abundance.
 The distributions of $\log_{10}\left(\frac{M_{\star}}{M_{\odot}}\right)$ for the galaxies in sheet, filament and cluster are shown in \autoref{fig:mass_matching}.
 To ensure the robustness of our stellar-matching across different cosmic web environments, we perform the Kolmogorov-Smirnov (K-S) test to assess the statistical indistinguishability of the stellar mass distributions between each pair of environments.
 The results show that the null hypothesis can be accepted with a very high confidence level $(> 99.99 \%)$.
-Finally after mass matching, each environment contains $37965$ galaxies.
-Our entire analysis is based on this density controlled, mass-matched galaxy sample.
+As a consequence of the stellar mass matching process, each environment contains equal number ($37965$) of galaxies.